 Try giving your dog the “stay” command.

 If it is there, take a walk beyond the boundary.
 If your dog does follow you, pull it on the leash and then bring it back within the boundary.
 You can reward your pet once it is returned to the yard.
-If your dog is in the area you set while you walk out, go back inside, reward your pet.
+If your dog is in the area you set while you walk out, go back inside, and reward your pet.

 When your dog has steady performance, you can take your dog on daily outdoor walks and follow the command “leave it” every time it goes outside the boundary.
 Be sure to reward your dog when it returns to the boundary.

-After that, walk your dog throughout the property, toss some treats in the area, and then say ‘leave it,’ then reward your pet with additional treats if they comply.
-After that, circle around the perimeter, step out to get the treats you gave them and share your dog the stay when you leave the boundaries.
+After that, walk your dog throughout the property, toss some treats in the area, and then say ‘Leave it,’ then reward your pet with additional treats if they comply.
+After that, circle around the perimeter, step out to get the treats you gave them, and share your dog the stay when you leave the boundaries.